chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

 Running the CFD-DEM Simulation
 ------------------------------

-The simulation is run using the lethe-fluid-particles application as per the following command:
+The simulation is run using the ``lethe-fluid-particles`` application.
+Assuming that the ``lethe-fluid-particles`` executable is within your path, the simulation can be launched as per the following command:

 .. code-block:: text
+  :class: copy-button

-    path_to_cfd_dem_application/lethe-fluid-particles fluidized-bed.prm
+  lethe-fluid-particles fluidized-bed.prm

 --------
 Results